 This course is designed to prepare students for an introductory college-level biology course.
 It is presented as a comprehensive study of life from the molecular and cellular levels to the complexities of human systems.
 It focuses on four big ideas: evolution, cellular processes (energy and communication), genetics, and information transfer and interactions.
 Special emphasis is given to current topics in the research world and to the development of advanced inquiry and reasoning skills, such as designing a plan for collecting and analyzing data and connecting concepts in and across disciplines.

-ANATOMY & PHYSIOLOGY H - Seniors - 1 credit
+ANATOMY & PHYSIOLOGY ( HONORS) - Seniors - 1 credit

 This course is designed to meet the needs and interests of students intending to pursue careers in the health sciences.
 This course exposes students to the structure and function of human body systems.
 Coursework includes lab practicals and clinical case studies.
 Students are expected to perform several dissections.